anhvir/c102/README.md

 ### Optional Tasks
   * **Optional 1:** Write a program that inputs an array of `int` and outputs the sum of the array's elements.
-You must write 2 separate functions: one for inputting array, one for computing the sum.
   * **Optional 2:** Write a function to compute
 ```bash
     S= 1 + x + x^2/2! + x^3/3! + ... + x^k/k! + ...